Magadanov/nlp_semantic_similarity/README.md

 # nlp_semantic_similarity

-I would like to word2vec to extract vectors to find exact phrases, but i coulnd't implement it.
+I would like word2vec(ngram) to extract vectors to search for exact phrases, but I couldn't implement this.

-### Code details:
+### Code details using tfidf:
 - Tokenizes and preprocesses the input text for analysis.
 - Calculates similarity scores between input sentences/phrases and standardized phrases.
 - Suggests replacements when similarity scores meet a predefined threshold.